All gleena tableware pieces are porcelain and are hand poured and crafted in small batches by Asya Palatova in Cleveland, Ohio.

 Asya mixes her own porcelain slip and glazes using food-safe clays and minerals, all recipes that she developed at RISD.
 Click here for "behind the scenes" peek at mixing slip.

 "Gleena" means "clay" in Russian.
 Gleena’s organic shapes, soft sugary colors, and imagery are inspired by Asya’s childhood summers spent at grandma’s country house outside of St. Petersburg, Russia.
 Surrounded by carefully tended gardens and apple trees, the country house was a gathering place for family and friends.
-Evocative of those leisurely days, the gleena line is meant to be used on a daily basis.
+Influenced by her Russian upbringing and her background in graphic design, Asya merges classical and modern to develop objects with a purity of form that compel people to touch and use them.

 Gleena porcelain is dishwasher safe, but not recommended for the microwave.
 That said, nothing will happen to it right away besides getting really hot.
 However, frequent microwave use will shorten the life of your piece, and hairline cracks will develop.